-Bearspaw has formalized a plan to deal with these types of behaviours.
-Much work is required every year with students and parents to keep a heightened awareness about harassment and bullying and its negative effects.
-The school has put in place a protocol for students found to be harassing or bullying their classmates.
-Each investigation is handled through our discipline cycle based on the situation, including evidence available, attitude of the student and severity of the behaviour.
+Much work is required every year with students and parents to keep a heightened awareness about harassment and bullying and its negative effects, as well as understanding the difference between true bullying and peer conflict.
+As needed, investigations are handled through our discipline cycle based on the situation, including evidence available, attitude of the student and severity of the behaviour.